New Student Programs is dedicated to meeting the needs of our commuting students through our Commuter Advocacy Program.

 Find a Job

 Need employment?
 No worries!
 Career Development Services exists to help students find jobs both on and off campus.
 They provide information on where/how to apply for jobs, along with resources to make you a better job applicant in the future.
-Check out Career Development Services in Campus Center 202A to get some one-on-one advice!
+Check out Career Development Services in the Student Services Center (SSC), room E-203 to get some one-on-one advice!

 MyUH & UH Webmail